Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Introduction

 Under the above settings, the RSAA formulation is nonconvex and its global solutions are elusive.
-To ensure computability, this paper considers stationary points that satisfies, what we call, the significant subspace second-order necessary conditions (S$^3$ONC), given as in Definition \ref{SONC definition} in the subsequent.
+To ensure computability, this paper considers stationary points that satisfy a set of significant subspace second-order necessary conditions (S$^3$ONC), given as in Definition \ref{SONC definition} in the subsequent.
 The S$^3$ONC herein is an extension to a similar notion presented by \cite{Liu2017, Liu2018} and is a special case than the canonical second-order KKT conditions.
 Hence, any second-order (local optimization) algorithm that computes a second-order KKT solution ensures the S$^3$ONC.
 The resulting computational effort of an S$^3$ONC solution (a solution that satisfies the S$^3$ONC) is likely tractable.

-Let ${{\mathbf X}}^{\ell_1}$ be defined as
+Let $ {\mathbf X}^{\ell_1}_{\lambda}$ be defined as